dbashford/mimosa/README.md

     $ mimosa config

 If you've already got a project and want to use Mimosa with it, this command will copy the default configuration into whatever directory you are in.
 You'll likely have some configuration to update to point Mimosa at your source and compiled directories.

+### Update Install (update)

+If you installed an application using the `new` command, you may want to keep your application up to date with the Mimosa skeleton as it evolves and tightens up.

+Use the `install` command to update the node packages that Mimosa installed inside your application when it was created.
+This command saves you needing to update and keep current the packages installed at the outset.  `config` will also install any new libraries, not just ones you already have.

+For now Mimosa will not attempt to update any of the other assets it delivers because many of them may have significantly changed from when they were created.

+    $ mimosa update

 ## Meta-Language Compilation